exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 - bitcoind rpc username
 - bitcoind rpc password

+!!! tip
     It is strongly advised to have a separate bitcoind node for every validator; otherwise the single bitcoind node represents a centralization point and brings a weakness into the anchoring process.

-### Anchoring private keys
+#### Bitcoin private keys

 Every validator should possess its own secp256k1 EC keypair in order to participate in anchoring process.
 This is the standard (and currently the only supported) key format for bitcoin transactions.
-While the private keys should be secured by every validator, the public keys are shared among them and are written into Exonum blockchain.
+While the private keys should be secured by every validator, the [public keys](#bitcoin-public-keys) are shared among them and are written into Exonum blockchain.

-To create an anchoring transactions `+2/3` of validators' signatures are needed.
+### Global settings

+#### Bitcoin public keys

+As it was written earlier, every validator should store its own [private key](#bitcoin-private-keys).
+According public keys are stored in the global configuration.

-### Transaction fees
+#### Transaction fees

 A transaction fee represent a value in satoshis that is set as a fee for every anchoring transaction.
 It is advised to be a 2x-3x times bigger